 Price & Similar Monitors

-The HP VH240a price amounts to around $110 which is a fair price if you want an ergonomic stand and built-in speakers.
+The HP VH240a price amounts to around $110 which is a fair price if you want a display with an ergonomic stand, built-in speakers, and a great image quality.

-However, for ~$20 more, you can get the LG 24MP59G.
-It has a tilt-only stand, but it supports AMD FreeSync up to 75Hz and has a DisplayPort port, so you can use FreeSync with compatible NVIDIA cards, too.
-Further, it offers 1ms Motion Blur Reduction and has a wider 99% sRGB color gamut.
+However, for ~$30 more, you can get the LG 24MP59G.
+It has a tilt-only stand, but it supports AMD FreeSync up to 75Hz and has a DisplayPort input, so you can use FreeSync with compatible NVIDIA cards, too.

 HP VH240a Specifications